Rxbrooks15/Developer_challenge_superstore/README.md

 **Objective:**
 Perform the needed data cleaning steps to visualize data from superstore.csv in D3.
-Analyze the data and create visualizations that summarize the data without having looked at the data.
+Conduct a comprehensive data analysis and generate visual representations that encapsulate the essence of the dataset,  without looking at the data.
 ![Screenshot (12)](https://github.com/Rxbrooks15/Developer_challenge_superstore/assets/112977778/7b3d7d0a-afbe-4576-b259-c8086bbd977b)

 **Process:**